-Tom Montgomery Fate, current Resident Scholar at the Collegeville Institute, is working on a spiritual memoir tentatively titled Weekend Monk.
+Tom Montgomery Fate, current Resident Scholar at the Collegeville Institute, is working on a spiritual memoir tentatively titled Detours of Intention.
 The following is an excerpt from a chapter dealing with his father’s death from Alzheimer’s.

 On the day my father died he looked as run-down and parched as the tiny Nebraska farm he grew up on during the Depression.
 Just as the dust storms of his youth had stolen the thin, rich topsoil from their farm, so had the quiet storm of Alzheimer’s swept away his best thoughts and dreams from the landscape of memory.
 Nothing could grow or take root anymore in that barren place.
 And this drought would not end.

 A week earlier, my two older brothers, Paul and Rob, called and asked me to come to Saint Paul, Minnesota, where they live, and where our dad was in a care center.
 It was time for hospice.
 Paul and Rob had managed the day-to-day slog of dad’s decline for two years—the maze of doctors and caretakers and meds and how to pay for it all.
 A few months prior, when dad escaped his room and locked himself outside in his underwear in a snowy parking lot on a freezing January night, they moved him to a memory unit.